NannyML/nannyml/docs/how_it_works/performance_estimation.rst

     .. math::
         accuracy = \frac{TP+TN}{n}

-Actually, first three steps are enough to estimate expected accuracy - once probabilities that the predictions are correct are known, all that needs to be done is calculation of mean of these probabilities.
-The explanation above contains the extra steps to show how confusion matrix elements are estimated which is a necessary step for other confusion-matrix-based metrics like precision or recall.
-Notice, that for a model that returns positive class if probability is larger than 50% CBPE cannot estimate accuracy lower than 0.5.
-This is because CBPE works well only for models that estimate probabilities well and a model that is worse than random guess certainly does not do this.
+The first three steps are enough to estimate expected accuracy.
+Once the probabilities of the predictions being correct are known, all that needs to be done is taking the mean of these probabilities.
+The steps after are there to show how the confusion matrix elements are estimated, which are needed for other confusion-matrix-based metrics like precision, recall etc. Notice, that for models returning a positive class when the probability is larger than 50%, CBPE cannot estimate accuracy lower than 0.5.
+This is because CBPE works only for models that estimate probabilities well and a model that is worse than a random guess certainly does not do this.
 Read more in :ref:`Limitations <performance-estimation-deep-dive-limitations>`.

 A different type of metric is ROC AUC.